 For more about Alan, please visit his blog, Mister Cheeks Goes to the Hospital.

-Donations given to the Alan Sanders Memorial Fund for Sarcoma Research Hero Fund go directly to the St. Baldrick’s Foundation to fund lifesaving childhood cancer research around the world.
+Donations given to the Alan's Sarcoma Research Fund go directly to the St. Baldrick’s Foundation to fund lifesaving childhood cancer research around the world.
 The Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.

-These people make us smile - they’re the doers and money-raisers on behalf of the Alan Sanders Memorial Fund for Sarcoma Research.
+These people make us smile - they’re the doers and money-raisers on behalf of the Alan's Sarcoma Research Fund.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.